 Were all users removed from the source systems in order to guarantee a uniform database?

-During the execution, the performance of individual migration sections was measured and compared with target values from the test migrations in order to maintain the critical time window of the overall project.
+During the execution, the performance of individual migration sections was measured and compared with target values from the test migrations in order to adhere to the critical timeframe of the overall project.

-After the go-live phase, the migration team received questions from the departments and call centers on individual data records.
-Fast information was necessary, since the inquiries were mainly about customer contact data.
+Following the go-live phase, the migration team received questions from the departments and call centers on individual data records.
+They required the information quickly, since the inquiries were mainly about customer contact data.

-Due to the high migration rate, post-processing had to be reduced to a minimum.
-The focus of the customer employees was on the core business, sales and customer service from day 1 after the changeover.
+Due to the high migration rate, post-processing had to be significantly reduced.
+Following the changeover, the focus of the customer's employees was on the core business, sales and customer service.

-Ventum brought expert knowledge of a variety of enterprise applications and host development to the project so that the analysis phase could be shortened.
+Ventum provided expert knowledge in a variety of enterprise applications and host developments to this project, in order to shorten the analysis phase.
 By focusing on data quality and the chosen step-by-step migration approach, this subproject was able to make a significant contribution to the success of the project.

-- Fully automated data migration of 99.97% of customer accounts within the scheduled time window
+- Fully automated data migration of 99.97% of customer accounts within the scheduled timeframe

 - Improvement of service quality through comprehensive data cleansing